PainfulDiodes/BeanBoard/README.md

 A couple of options were considered: [PortDecoding.pdf](/kicad/PortDecoding/PortDecoding.pdf), and the simpler is selected.

-A 3 to 8 decoder has been used to selec pairs of ports.
+A 3 to 8 decoder has been used to select pairs of ports.
 A0 is then used to chose between ports in a pair.
 The BeanZee board has the logic to separate ports based on A0, and there's a similar arrangement here for LCD.
 The keyboard ignores A0.